 3. Spaghetti Soapbox Derby

-In this science experiment, pairs of students design, build, and test model vehicles made from dry pasta and hot glue, with the goal of rolling along a ramp and coasting as far as possible.
-This STEM activity focuses on using somewhat challenging materials in the best ways possible.
+In this science experiment, pairs of students design, build, and test model vehicles made from dry pasta and hot glue.
+The goal is to roll along a ramp and coast as far as possible.
+This STEM activity focuses on using somewhat challenging materials in the best possible ways.

 For an added challenge, students can use rubber bands to enhance the propulsion of their pasta vehicles.